GabrielDSousa/Estudo-Alura-Curso-HTML5-e-CSS3-II/README.md

 To have the code, simply clone the project and open the files with any text editor of your choice.

-The project can also be seen at the link:

 ### Used Technologies

 These are pages made with HTML5 and CSS3.
 The study is to advance in the knowlegment of the technology.